-Affects 2% to 5% of the population, slightly more common in women than in men, and most common in people between 40 and 70 years of age.
+Adhesive capsulitis affects 2% to 5% of the population.
+It is slightly more common in women than in men, and is most common in people between 40 and 70 years of age.

 Recent history of traumatic shoulder injury, prior surgery to affected shoulder, diabetes mellitus, thyroid disease, and previous history of adhesive capsulitis are all risk factors for developing adhesive capsulitis.

 Mainstay of treatment is physical therapy and observation.
-Evidence shows that nonsteroidal anti-inflammatory drugs and injected corticosteroids may also be beneficial therapies.
+Evidence shows that nonsteroidal anti-inflammatory drugs and injected corticosteroids may also be beneficial.

 Refractory cases may require a surgical capsular release.
 This can be performed reliably and satisfactorily with arthroscopic techniques.